hyperflask/flask-mercure-sse/README.md

 Provide push capabilities using server-sent events to your Flask apps.
 Based on the [Mercure](https://mercure.rocks) protocol.

+ - Get started in seconds
+ - Full spec implementation
- - Built-in hub for development
+ - Built-in hub
- - Use any external Mercure hub
- - Use external hub like the [Mercure.rocks hub](https://mercure.rocks/docs/hub/install) for production and scaling
+ - Use any external Mercure hub (like the [Mercure.rocks hub](https://mercure.rocks/docs/hub/install))

 ## Installation